List of Marvel Comics characters: S: She-Hulk

 She-Hulk is the name of several characters appearing in American comic books published by Marvel Comics.

 Lejori Zakaria

-During the "Ultimate Invasion" storyline, Maker traveled to Earth-6160 and remade it into his own image; Lejori Zakaria is a South Pacific native who was mutated by Bruce Banner's gamma bomb.
+An original incarnation of She-Hulk appears in the Ultimate Universe imprint.
+This version is Lejori Zakaria, a South Pacific native who was mutated by Bruce Banner's gamma bomb.

 She-Venom

 She-Venom is a name utilized by several characters appearing in American comic books published by Marvel Comics.
 Each character is a female host of the Venom symbiote.

 Patricia Robertson

 Patricia Robertson first appeared in Venom #1 (June 2003), and was created by Daniel Way and Francisco Herrera.

 A lieutenant in the US Army stationed at the nearby Christmastown radar station, she arrived at the Ararat Corporation laboratory in the Canadian Arctic during the second Venom symbiote's rampage.
 She later bonds with the Venom and Scream symbiotes before sacrificing herself to save Scream from Knull.

 Sheath

 Sheath is a character appearing in American comic books published by Marvel Comics.
+Created by Christopher Yost and Marcus To, she first appeared in The New Warriors (vol. 5) #7 (July 2014).

-Sheath is an Inhuman with metal shards protruding from her body.
+Sheath is an Inhuman with metal shards protruding from her body who allied with Lash.
+She, along with Hollow and Nocculus, attempted to convince Haechi to join their group.